 7. House Values Are Hard to Estimate for a Divorce During a Pandemic

-If you are selling or buying out the marital home, it’s harder to value your house right now.
-Some housing markets have softened and others – such as some suburban and rural areas – have skyrocketed as city-dwellers flee crowded areas for more space.
+If you are selling or buying out the marital home, it may be harder to value your house right now.
+Some housing markets have softened, while others have skyrocketed as city-dwellers flee crowded areas for more space.

 8. Your Kids – Including Young Adults – May Be Home More

-Some schools are back full time, others have a hybrid model, and others are fully online.
+Some schools are back full-time, others have a hybrid model, and others are fully online.
 Some families have chosen to home school.
-Some university-aged kids and young adults have returned to the nest as campus residences are closed or they can’t afford rent.
-For some, the pandemic has meant that the house is fuller and that has an impact on divorce if you’d planned to downsize or move to another place.
+Some university-aged kids and young adults have returned to the nest, as campus residences are closed.
+For some, the pandemic has meant that the house is fuller.
+This has an impact on divorce, particularly if you had planned on downsizing or moving to another place.
 Take this into consideration if you are contemplating leaving your marriage.

-If you have younger children and are separating, parenting time will be divided, which means kids may be going back and forth between your home and your ex’s.
+If you have younger children and are separating, parenting time will be divided.
+This means kids may be going back and forth between your home and your ex’s home.
 Are you comfortable with this idea?
 What if schools close again during the COVID-19 pandemic?
 Have you and your ex made childcare provisions?
-Talk to your attorney about the various scenarios that could apply and get your wishes in ink.
+Talk to your attorney about the various scenarios that may apply.

 10. Your Ability to Think Clearly May Be Compromised During COVID-19

-Divorce during a pandemic is not impossible – and sometimes it’s quite necessary.
+Divorce during a pandemic is not impossible.
+In fact, sometimes it’s quite necessary.
 With some extra planning and an awareness of the potential pitfalls, you can navigate the process in spite of the complications.